vladoshub/xr-gate/README.md

 3. unpack-xreal-ultra.sh

-Mercury ONNX models are distributed separately in hand-tracking-models-mercury.zip.
+Mercury ONNX models are distributed separately in hand-tracking-models-mercury.tar.gz.
 They are not included in the core runtime package and are not downloaded by the default build.

 Download unpack_xreal_ultra.sh and place it next to: xreal-ultra-linux-x64.tar.gz